Arisen-py/python-calculator/README.md

 A simple command-line calculator built using Python.

-> ⚠️ Work in Progress
+> ⚠️ Under Constant Updation
-> This project is currently under development.
-More features and fixes will be added.
+> More features, fixes, and possible changes will be added.

 ## Features
 - Addition